• Skip to primary navigation

 I feel the same way about income goals.

 One of the most common questions I see on freelancer forums and Facebook groups is from writers who don’t know where to begin with pricing themselves.
-They get a job offer and they’re not sure whether or not to take it because they’re unclear on how positively or negatively it will impact their overall income.
+They get an assignment, and they’re not sure whether to take it because they’re unclear on how positively or negatively it will impact their overall income.

-While external factors are certainly important, I’m a big believer in the idea that knowing what you want to earn and need to earn is essential in learning how to price yourself and navigating through what is or isn’t acceptable for your business and your stage of freelancing.
+While external factors are certainly important, I believe knowing what you want to earn and need to earn is essential in learning how to price yourself and navigating through what’s acceptable for your business and your stage of freelancing.

 That all starts with setting income goals.
 Here’s how to go about doing that.